Behind the Exclusive Collegiate Scholarship from Washington Accord

 We believe in focusing on "the greater good."
 We, at Washington Accord, want the "greater good" not just in our local community, but in all communities.
 It starts with making ourselves the "greater good."

-This "greater good" is a key element of our scholarship winners.
+This "greater good" is a fundamental element of our scholarship winners.

 Whether you are a veteran, a single mother, a minority, LGBTQ, suffering from extreme financial hardship, etc. we offer scholarships to help you.